lwa-project/commissioning/README.md

 Script to plot colormaps of the FPGA temperatures as a function of time, chassis, and physical slot.

-TBW
+COR
 ---
+See the COR/README.md file.

+DRX
+---
-See the TBW/README file.
+See the DRX/README.md file.

 TBF
 ---
-See the TBF/README file.
+See the TBF/README.md file.

 TBN
 ---
-See the TBN/README file.
+See the TBN/README.md file.

-DRX
+TBW
 ---
-See the DRX/README file.
+See the TBW/README.md file.